lagdo/ui-builder/README.md

 }
 ```

-Depending on how the `View` instance is created, the generated HTML code will be different.
+Depending on which class instance is passed to the `View` constructor, the generated HTML code will be different.

 With the following PHP code,
 ```php